 Take a drive along the Mount Aspiring Road

-If you are not so much into hiking, there is loads of other spots that are easily accessible by car and don't require much effort.
-One of them is the scenic drive through the Mount Aspiring National Park.
+If you are not so much into hiking, there are loads of other spots that are easily accessible by car and don’t require much effort.
+One of them is the scenic drive through Mount Aspiring National Park.

-Bear in mind though, that half way along the route, there will be few fords to cross, therefore it's only recommended doing if you have a 4 wheel drive vehicle!
+Bear in mind though, that halfway along the route, there will be few fords to cross, therefore it’s only recommended if you have a 4-wheel drive vehicle!